 The judge will give the information about the hypothetical person and ask the expert if that person can continue at this same job.
 If the expert says no, they ask if there are other jobs they can do.
 The vocational expert will list other jobs for which they qualify for with their limitations.

-Cross-Examination of Vocational Expert Witness
+Cross-Examining a Vocational Expert Witness